 The institute page of Prof. Zydenbos at the Ludwig-Maximilians-Universität München (Institute for Indology and Tibetology) can be found here.

-An Overview of the classes offered by Prof. Zydenbos in the winter term 2017-2018 can be found here: http://lmu.zydenbos.net/lehrveranstaltungen.html
+An Overview of the classes offered by Prof. Zydenbos in the summer term 2018 can be found here: http://lmu.zydenbos.net/lehrveranstaltungen.html

 Concise information about the course Kannada-I is found here, about the course Kannada-Lektüre is found here.